 - 1 ounce simple syrup (equal parts sugar and water, cooked into a syrup and then cooled)

-- Wet the rim of a martini glass and dip in raw sugar to create a sugar rim.
+- Rub a lemon wedge over the rim of a martini glass and dip in raw sugar to create a sugar rim.
 Add 2 blueberries to the glass and set aside.

-- In a cocktail shaker, muddle 10 remaining blueberries.
-Add ice, blueberry vodka, lemon juice, and simple syrup; shake and then strain into the martini glass.
+- In a cocktail shaker, muddle 12 remaining blueberries.
+Add ice, blueberry vodka, lemon juice, and simple syrup; shake and then strain into the martini glass (use a small fine mesh sieve to remove all the blueberry skins and seeds).
 Serve immediately.